 #6.
 Do not drain the battery completely, if possible

-For modern Li-ion battery, it is NOT necessary to drain it completely to get an accurate battery level estimation.
+For a modern Li-ion battery, it is NOT necessary to drain it completely to get an accurate battery level estimation.
 Only the fully charged state is needed.

-Besides, if you drain Galaxy S10 battery completely may damage the battery or the phone.
+Besides, if you drain the Galaxy S10 battery completely may damage the battery or the phone.
 Galaxy S10 does shut down automatically to protect the phone before the battery is fully drained.

 Anyway, try not to drain the Galaxy S10 battery completely unless you have to.